clement-moulin-frier/vivarium/README.md

 ### Interact with it from a jupyter notebook 📓

 You can also choose to control the simulator programmatically in Jupyter Notebook.
 We first recommend you to do the first tutorials listed below.
-Then you can select a notebook in the [sessions](notebooks/sessions/) directory and start playing with it !
+Then you can select a notebook in the `notebooks/sessions/ `[directory](notebooks/sessions/) and start playing with it !
 If you choose to do so, you don't need to start the server and the interface manually.
 Instead, you can start and stop them with a custom command you can find in the notebooks.

 ## 📚 Tutorials

-To help you get started and explore the project, we provide a set of Jupyter notebook tutorials located in the [notebooks folder](notebooks/README.md).
+To help you get started and explore the project, we provide a set of Jupyter notebook tutorials located in the `notebooks/` [directory](notebooks/README.md).
 These tutorials cover various aspects of the project, from using the graphical interface to interacting with simulations and understanding the backend.

 - **Web Interface Tutorial**: Begin with the [web interface tutorial](notebooks/tutorials/web_interface_tutorial.md) to gain a basic understanding of the project and learn how to use the graphical interface.
 - **Quickstart Tutorial**: To learn how to interact with a simulation from a Jupyter notebook, follow the [quickstart tutorial](notebooks/tutorials/quickstart_tutorial.ipynb).
 This tutorial will guide you through creating, running, and manipulating simulations within a notebook environment.